'Not Reaching' pouch lauded as a potential lifesaver for Black motorists

 “We do not want another Philando Castile anywhere in this country, let alone Minnesota,” his mother said.
 “If we can eliminate as many excuses as we possibly can, then our kids will be more safe.”

 Valerie Castile recently donated 20 such pouches to the 8218/Truce Center in St. Paul, an organization working to de-escalate youth disputes.
-She plans to funnel more to the Hallie Q. Brown Community Center, but hopes to one day see the state of Minnesota offer the product to teens upon completion of Driver's Education classes.
-Miki Lewis-Frost, founder of the Truce Center, is also lobbying for private donations to secure wide-scale distribution.
+She plans to funnel more to the Hallie Q. Brown Community Center, but hopes to one day see the state of Minnesota offer the product to teens upon completion of driver’s education classes.
+Miki Lewis-Frost, founder of the Truce Center, is also lobbying for private donations to secure widespread distribution.

 “We can’t let a small amount of money keep us from doing something as huge as saving a life,” he said.